rolandra1/CS-230-Operating-Platforms/README.md

 # Module Eight Journal

 **Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**
 The Gaming Room client was seeking enhancements for their Android game, Draw It or Lost It, and wanted to expand it to other platforms.
+This would help Gaming Rooms to distribute their gaming applications across various operating systems.
+The Client wanted a gaming experience similar to the "Win, Lose, or Draw" game show from the 80s.

 **What did you do particularly well in developing this documentation?**
 In developing the documentation, I excelled in maintaining clarity, conciseness, and relevance to the client's needs.